History of Indian foreign relations: Nehru's foreign-policy: 1947–1966

 With favorable publicity in America, Nehru and Menon discussed whether India should "align with the United States 'somewhat' and build up our economic and military strength."
 He made a major visit to the United States and Canada in October 1949.
 The Truman administration was quite favorable and indicated it would give Nehru anything he asked for.
 He proudly refused to beg and thereby forfeited the chance for a gift of a million tons of wheat.
 The American Secretary of State Dean Acheson recognized Nehru's potential world role but added that he was "one of the most difficult men with whom I have ever had to deal."
 The American visit was a partial success, in that Nehru gained widespread support for his nation, and he himself gained a much deeper understanding of the American outlook.
 He also stiffened his negative attitude toward the Soviet Union, and also towards the new communist state of China.
 Nehru was especially annoyed that Moscow had adopted a negative and destructive approach to South East Asia, apparently trying to destabilize the region.
 Informally, Nehru made it clear that it would help defend Nepal and South East Asia against any communist aggression.

-Nehru dramatically changed course in 1950.
+Nehru dramatically changed course in 1950 because of the Korean War.
 After first voting in the United States nations against the North Korean invasion of South Korea, India announced the only real solution was to admit Communist China to the United Nations.
 This position greatly pleased Moscow and Beijing but distressed Washington.
 In 1951 he refused to participate in the Japanese peace treaty, considering it an American imperialistic venturer to seize control of Japanese policies.
 The net result was that India gained prestige in the Third World, and set the stage for a close relationship with the Soviet Union.
 Pakistan, meanwhile, grew much closer to the United States and even seriously considered sending troops to fight alongside the Americans in Korea.
 This set the stage for an American transition to favor Pakistan strongly over India.